zulip/zulip/templates/zerver/help/include/how-to-invite-users-to-join.md

    providers like Google, GitHub, GitLab, and Apple.
 Users can [log in with any allowed authentication method][logging-in], regardless of how they signed up.

-2. [Invite users](/help/invite-new-users) by [sending out an email or sharing a reusable invite link](/help/invite-new-users#send-invitations).
-Note that on most Zulip servers (including Zulip Cloud), email invitations and reusable invitation links expire 10 days after they are sent.
+1. [Invite users](/help/invite-new-users) by [sending out an email or sharing a reusable invite link](/help/invite-new-users#send-invitations).

 {tab|allow-anyone-to-join}

 1. [Allow anyone to join][allow-anyone-to-join] without an invitation.

-2. Share a link to your registration page, which is https://your-domain.zulipchat.com for Zulip Cloud organizations.
+1. Share a link to your registration page, which is https://your-domain.zulipchat.com for Zulip Cloud organizations.

 {end_tabs}